xinyeah/xinyeah.github.io/source/_posts/databricks-migration-guide.md

 ## 2. set up authentication for two profiles

 Set up authentication for two profiles for old databricks and new databricks.
-Theis CLI authentication need to done by a personal access token.
+This CLI authentication need to done by a personal access token.

 2.1 Generate a personal access token.